The-Relational-Technology-Project/neighborhood-api/README.md

 This is not a platform.
 It’s connective tissue — a way for neighbors, tools, and stewards to stay in sync.

+The Neighborhood API is designed both for humans and for AI builders that help humans create tools for their communities.
+We also acknowledge non-human animals, plants, fungi, mountains, rivers, spirit, and other beings, as the true builders of the layer 0 protocols of all neighborhoods.

 ---

 ## 💡 Use Cases